 The start of the course is an introduction to how we analyse media texts.
 A number of key techniques are identified across sound, cinematography and editing.
 Following this we look at a selection of great scenes from some of the worlds greatest film makers and analyse how they have used these techniques.
 Following this students will select their own scene from a film to de-construct how these techniques have been applied by the film makers.

 Following this students will learn how a screenplay is constructed.
 The style is the same for film, television and gaming so is applicable in a range of diverse fields.
 The class will look at some examples of screenplay writing and compare how a scene started off as a screenplay and developed into a complete scene in a film.
 Once students have understood the format of writing a screenplay they will write two of their own, short scenes.

 This term students begin to get an insight into what a media genre is and how it impacts on the type of stories that are told.
-The genre for this course is the Superhero genre.
-As well as being very popular, it is also a great example of a genre that has very clear aspects to it that can be analysed and compared.
-This involves students looking at examples of films from this genre and also beginning to write a practice essay.
+This involves students looking at one specific film genre, examples of films from this genre and also beginning to write a practice essay.

 Using the screenplays that students have written, they will now learn about the processes that need to happen to turn those screenplays into a completed film.
 Students will need to breakdown every element of their screenplay and plan as thoroughly as possible so that their words can be turned into an actual filmed sequence or scene.
 Once they have done all of this they will have created a blueprint document that can be used to create a scene or sequence for a film.

 The bulk of this term is dedicated to taking the blueprint that was created last term and physically making it into a scene or sequence.
 Students have the option of working by themselves, in a pair or in a group of three.
 They will physically need to find everything they need.
 Then they will need to work together to film all of the required footage.
 They will finally need to edit it all together and make it as compelling as possible for an audience to view.